Katarzyna Jedrzejewska

 I work with clients experiencing burnout or vicarious trauma due to the nature of their caring or supporting role.

-My background is in linguistics – in my previous career, I worked as a Translator and Interpreter in the NHS and the justice system before retraining as a psychotherapist.
+My background is in linguistics – in my previous career, I worked as a Translator and Interpreter in the NHS and the justice system before retraining as a counsellor and psychotherapist.

 Qualifications and Training